-This CoCP will form part of the DCO and therefore can only be amended with the explicit consent of the LPA.
+This CoCP will be secured within the DCO and therefore can only be amended with the explicit consent of the Local Planning Authority (LPA).
 The Principal Contractor will seek approval from the LPA for any updates.
 It is envisaged that the Principal Contractor will update this CoCP to provide details on how the Principal Contractor will:

-- Conform to the technical reports provided in support of any planning application. - Ensure that all environmental undertakings and obligations of the Principal Contractor are fulfilled. - Adopt working practices that will achieve good environmental practice on site. - Ensure that sub-contractors and suppliers are aware of the environmental constraints and opportunities of the site, and follow any necessary procedures in order to ensure good environmental practice. - Detail the responsibilities of staff and the Principal Contractor in achieving good environmental practice on site.
+- Conform to the technical reports provided in support of the DCO application. - Ensure that all environmental undertakings and obligations of the Principal Contractor are fulfilled. - Adopt working practices that will achieve good environmental practice on site. - Ensure that sub-contractors and suppliers are aware of the environmental constraints and opportunities of the site, and follow any necessary procedures in order to ensure good environmental practice. - Detail the responsibilities of staff and the Principal Contractor in achieving good environmental practice on site.